PostHog/posthog.com/contents/blog/the-posthog-array-1-30-0.md

 sidebar: Blog
 showTitle: true
 hideAnchor: true
-categories: ['Release notes', 'Product updates']
 featuredImage: ../images/blog/array/1-30-0.png
 featuredImageType: full
+excerpt: >-
-excerpt: Brand new and faster user interface, automatic conversion signal detection with Correlation analysis, saving insights for future use and a fully revamped recordings playback experience and more than 350 improvements/fixes more.
+  Brand new and faster user interface, automatic conversion signal detection with Correlation analysis, saving insights for future use and a fully revamped recordings playback experience and more than 350 improvements/fixes more.
+category: Release notes
+topics:
+  - Product updates
 ---

 PostHog 1.30.0 is a milestone release!
 We've introduced a brand new, faster user interface, automatic conversion signal detection with correlation analysis, the ability to save insights for future use and a fully revamped recordings playback experience.
 And that's just for starters!